memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 <br/>

 But, if you import on one thread, batch of data after batch of data, there should be absolutely no issues, and you will gain 6 times faster import with 6 times less memory consumption.

+If this approach is still too slow for your dataset size, consider importing nodes and then relationships concurrently.
 <br/>

 After import, you can switch back to the `IN_MEMORY_TRANSACTIONAL` storage mode or continue running analytics queries (only read queries) in the `IN_MEMORY_ANALYTICAL` mode to continue benefiting from low memory consumption.